Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session7.md

 “File Systems and Security” refers to how Linux organises files and enforces access control through permissions.
 It is a foundational concept in operating systems, directly tied to system stability, user management, and the secure deployment of services like those described in the proposal.

+Language Systems” here refers to the way Linux manages programming languages: providing runtime libraries for execution, development libraries for compiling, and sometimes kernel libraries for deeper system integration.
+It explains the difference between running software and building software, and why both matter in operating system structure and practical labs.